Xomega-Net/Xomega.Docs/docs/framework/blazor/views.md

 ### Laying out child views

 If you use the above methods to set the column classes on your fields and panels, then you need to call the `GetViewCol(null)` to set the column class on the container for your view's main content.
-If your view also has any inline child views that you want to display side-by-side with the main content, then you should set their column classes by passing the child view to this method, e.g. `GetViewCol(cvSalesOrderView)`.
+If your view also has any inline child views that you want to display side-by-side with the main content, then you should set their column classes by passing the child view to this method, e.g., `GetViewCol(cvSalesOrderView)`.

-This method will use the number of currently open inline child views to determine how much horizontal space each view should take for each screen size and whether or not to hide any of the parent views when there is not enough room to show the child view(s), e.g. `col-lg-6 d-none d-lg-flex` and `col-lg-6 col-12`.
+This method will use the number of currently open inline child views to determine how much horizontal space each view should take for each screen size and whether or not to hide any of the parent views when there is not enough room to show the child view(s), e.g., `col-lg-6 d-none d-lg-flex` and `col-lg-6 col-12`.

 For example, when you open a child view on a wide-screen desktop, it may open up on the right side as a master-details view.
 However, if you reduce the browser size or open it on a tablet, the child view may take up the entire screen, hiding the content of the parent view.
 Closing the child view will recalculate the column classes to accommodate the remaining open views.